tshepang/blog/content/project of note: Iotop.md

 -   If you want to sort by other colums, you just press the left/right key.

-[The presentation] is rather busy, and it doesn\'t have the myriad options that `top` has (e.g. I can\'t chose to hide any of the columns I\'m uninterested in), but it\'s more than good enough for it\'s specific purpose.
+[The presentation] is rather busy, and it doesn't have the myriad options that `top` has (e.g. I can't chose to hide any of the columns I'm uninterested in), but it's more than good enough for it's specific purpose.

   [Iotop]: http://guichaz.free.fr/iotop/